kilian-scheidecker/LaCAM2_fact/README.md

-lacam2
+LaCAM2_fact
 ---
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)
 [![CI](https://github.com/Kei18/lacam2/actions/workflows/ci.yml/badge.svg)](https://github.com/Kei18/lacam2/actions/workflows/ci.yml)

+This is a factorized version of the LaCAM* algorithm from Keisuke Okumura.

 Do you want the power?
 LaCAM* could be the answer.

-This is a code repository of the paper ["Improving LaCAM for Scalable Eventually Optimal Multi-Agent Pathfinding"](https://kei18.github.io/lacam2/) (IJCAI-23), extended from from [the LaCAM repo](https://kei18.github.io/lacam/) presented at AAAI-23.
+The original work is from code repository of the paper ["Improving LaCAM for Scalable Eventually Optimal Multi-Agent Pathfinding"](https://kei18.github.io/lacam2/) (IJCAI-23), extended from from [the LaCAM repo](https://kei18.github.io/lacam/) presented at AAAI-23.

 ## Building